snotskie/ttrpg/site/src/playing.md

 </table>
 ```

+!!! warning "Rules Note: Movement as a Result of a Check or Contest"
+    If a character moves forward as a result of taking the focus, that movement is separate from the amount they move forward as a result of the Check or Contest when it subsequently resolves.

+    Moreover, even if that character subsequently fails that Check or loses that Contest, the character still gains their movement from driving the Focal Action in the first place.

 !!! warning "Rules Note: Group Movement"
     If a winning or succeeding side in any of the steps above is a group performing a Group Check or Group Contest, then when they move forward an amount, they move a total of that amount.
 How the group distributes this movement among its members is up to the group to decide: they may distribute the movement evenly, give it all to one member, or any other arrangement the group agrees on.